Prescott Vet Center

 At the Prescott Vet Center, we offer flexibility by offering a variety of appointment modalities to meet your individual needs to include in-person, video, and phone appointments.
 Ask how we can complement your in-person care with virtual services.

-How we’re different than a clinic
+How Vet Centers are different than a medical clinic

 Vet Centers are small, non-medical, counseling centers conveniently located in your community.
 They’re staffed by highly trained counselors and team members dedicated to seeing you through the challenges that come with managing life during and after the military.